NUWCDIVNPT/stig-manager/docs/README.md

 ### Contribution Guide

-To get involved witht he project, please read our [CONTRIBUTING](https://github.com/NUWCDIVNPT/stig-manager/blob/main/CONTRIBUTING.md) document.
+To get involved with the project, please read our [CONTRIBUTING](https://github.com/NUWCDIVNPT/stig-manager/blob/main/CONTRIBUTING.md) document.

 ## STIG Manager is an active, Open Source project